Mixed Hodge structures and formality of symmetric monoidal functors: Rational homotopy of varieties and formality

 To our knowledge, in the existing references where $\alpha$-purity of the weight filtration is discussed, only the cases $\alpha=1$ and $\alpha=2$ are considered, whereas we obtain formality for varieties with $\alpha$-pure cohomology, for $\alpha$ an arbitrary non-zero rational number.
-This gives a whole new family of formal spaces.
-For instance, we have:
+We now show that certain complement of subspaces arrangements give examples of such varieties.

+\begin{defi} Let $V$ be a finite dimensional $\C$-vector space.
+We say that a finite set $\{H_i\}_{i\in I}$ of subspaces of $V$ is a \textit{good arrangement of codimension $d$ subspaces} if \begin{enumerate} \item [(i)]For each $i \in I$, the subspace $H_i$ is of codimension $d$. \item [(ii)]For each $i\in I$, the set of subspaces $\{H_i\cap H_j\}_{j\neq i}$ of $H_i$ form a good arrangement of codimension $d$ subspaces. \end{enumerate} \end{defi}

+\begin{rem} In particular the empty set of subspaces is a good arrangement of codimension $d$ subspaces.
+By induction on the size of $I$, we see that this condition is well-defined. \end{rem}

+\begin{example} Recall that a set of subspaces of codimension $d$ of an $n$-dimensional space is said to be in general position if the intersection of $k$ of those subspaces is of codimension $\on{min}(n,dk)$.
+One easily checks that a set of codimensions $d$ subspaces in general position is a good arrangement.
+However, the converse does not hold as shown in the following example. \end{example}